Liam-Hendricks/RPAS_fieldOPS/readme.md

 1.Register
 ```
 On the home page click on the register button.This will direct to you a register page.Once on the register page enter your details and hit submit.
-When a notification will popup and tell you where to go.
+A notification will popup and tell you where to go.

 ```
 1.Login
 ```

-Click on Login from the home page.This will take you to the login section.You an either sign in with your details you used to create and account or sign in with facebook
+Click on Login from the home page.This will take you to the login section.You can either signin with your details you used to create an account or signin with facebook.

 ```
 Dashboard